 - Instantly take your Instant Pot Spaghetti, Tuscan Chicken Mac and Cheese, or Caprese Chicken Pasta to restaurant quality.
 (These tomatoes are great for homemade pasta sauces too.)

 - …and more!

 - To Store.
-Refrigerate tomatoes in an airtight storage container for up to 4 days.
+Refrigerate tomatoes in an airtight storage container.
+Roasted tomatoes will last for up to 4 days.

 - To Reheat.
 Rewarm leftovers on a baking sheet in the oven at 350 degrees F or in the microwave.

 - To Freeze.
 If you want to make roasted tomatoes to freeze, place them on a parchment-lined baking sheet and freeze until solid.
 Transfer the frozen tomatoes to an airtight, freezer-safe storage container or ziptop freezer bag for up to 3 months.
 Let thaw overnight in the refrigerator before reheating.